pulp/pulp_rpm/docs/tech-reference/iso-plugins.rst

 ``proxy_username``
  A string representing the username that should be used to authenticate with the proxy server at ``proxy_host``.
  This parameter is required if the ``proxy_password`` is provided.

+``read_timeout``
+ The number of seconds the client will wait for the server to send a response after an initial connection has already been made.
+Defaults to 27.

 ``remove_missing``
  This is a boolean value, or a string "True" or "False".
 If set to "True", the importer will remove any ISOs